paul-m/twister/README.md

-twister
+Twister
 =======

+A semi-clone of a very popular web site that lets you send short messages.

-A &#39;twitter&#39; clone.
-This is my homework for ITA343 at University of Washington.
+This is my final project for ITA343 at University of Washington.